JanMosigItemis/yubiset/README.md

 ```
 In case your Yubikey does only support subkeys of 2048bit length (like the NEO), use `yubiset.bat 4` instead.

 The main script will use Powershell if it is available in order to hide the passphrase input prompt.
-This is a measure to increase security.
+This is a measure to prevent eavesdropping.
 If Powershell is not available the passphrase entered will be visible to eavesdroppers.
+The check for Powershell and its usage are a bit slow, i. e. script loading time is increased.
+This is normal and not a bug.

 The following scripts may be used standalone but are also called from the `yubiset` main script:
 #### Move PGP keys to Yubikey only